 Be sure to note food allergies and preferences when you register online!

-Coders, designers, subject area experts—all creative types are welcome.
-Pull your team together in advance, or ask to be matched with a team.
+Coders, designers, subject area experts – all are welcome.
+Pull your team together in advance, or meet up through an online tool to find a team.
 Either way, bring your own unique skills to a team of 2-4.

-Even Batman needed a utility belt!
-Bring your own laptops or borrow one of ours for your team, loaded with standard design and development software.
+Bring your own laptops loaded with standard design and development software.

 Polished presentation skills are a core part of your professional development.
 In that spirit, sharing your ideas will be as much a part of the Hack•A•Th n experience as creating them.
 You’ll present your amazing work to our panel of judges in 5-minute lightning talks.